-International & domestic, doctoral & master’s students who are registered full time in the academic year, 2019-20, and are in good academic standing.
+International and domestic, doctoral and master’s students who are registered full time in the current academic year, 2020-21, and are in good academic standing.

 How to Apply

 Students may apply in pairs or individually.
 Applications are strongest when students apply as pairs (groups of three will also be considered).

 - Where students apply individually, the selection committee will attempt to match applicants based on their areas of interest.
 While it may be possible to match applications, this is not always possible.

 - Where students apply in pairs (or groups), students should identify the individual with whom they will work.
 Both applicants must submit applications.

 UFunds application: Students should prepare the following for the UFunds application:

 - PDF of your CV/resume, highlighting relevant experiences.

 - Description of an initiative you would like to implement as a Fellow.
 Include goals, anticipated outcomes and challenges, and discussion of feasibility.
-(Please note your initiative may be modified or further refined, if selected as fellow.
+(Please note your initiative may be modified or further refined, if selected as a fellow.
 In this application, we would still like to gauge your goals, expectations, and your ability to think through any challenges in initiative development and implementation).
 Initiatives may build upon previous Fellows’ initiatives and/or incorporate similar programming or resources; if this is the case, applicants to the program should address in their applications how they are expanding upon previous initiatives and contributing new elements.

 - Explanation of how your proposed initiative strengthens the graduate student community, celebrates diversity, promotes belonging and inclusion, and connects individuals across disciplines.